 The ThinkPad P53 is a mobile workstation that’s specifically designed for performing intensive and demanding tasks.
 Its base model hardly meets the criteria of a workstation and its top model with Quadro RTX 5000 GPU will be too powerful for you.
 Therefore, we have selected this model since it will fulfill all your demands, simultaneously it won’t cost you a fortune.
 However, don’t expect much portability from P53, because it measures 1.2 inches thick and weighs 5.5 pounds.

 If you are looking for a 4K display, you will be a bit disappointed because no P53 model comes with a 4K screen.
 Gladly, its 15.6 inches FHD display is better for creating 3D models or 2D drawings.
 Brightness is plentiful and contrasts are brilliant.
-Plus, colors are life-like while the details are sharp and crisp.
-Additionally, the best laptop for AutoCAD features a 9th Gen Intel Core i7 CPU, Nvidia Quadro T1000 GPU, 32GB of RAM, and 1TB SSD to gives you next-level performance.
+Plus, the colors are life-like while the details are sharp and crisp.
+Additionally, the best laptop for AutoCAD features a 9th Gen Intel Core i7 CPU, Nvidia Quadro T1000 GPU, 32GB of RAM, and 1TB SSD to give you next-level performance.

 Do you want a wide set of ports?
 ThinkPad P53 offers you an HDMI, an SD card reader, and a pair of USB 3.1 Type-A on the left side.
 The right side houses a SIM tray, an audio jack, and a USB 3.1 Type-C. Lastly, an Ethernet jack and a pair of Thunderbolt 3 ports sit on its backside.
 Moreover, to save you from typing passwords all the time, P53 comes with a fingerprint reader and face recognition feature.
 Above all of this, over 6 hours of battery backup is excellent for a powerful workstation like ThinkPad P53.